Federal Chancellery, Berlin: Overview

 The spectacular and controversial monumental building ensemble of the new Federal Chancellery was designed by the Berlin architects Axel Schultes and Charlotte Frank in a joint venture with Royal BAM Group's subsidiary Wayss & Freytag and the Spanish firm Acciona, during the term of Chancellor Helmut Kohl.
 After the groundbreaking ceremony on February 4, 1997, and four years of construction, the building was opened on 2 May 2001 by Chancellor Gerhard Schröder, completing the German government's move from Bonn to Berlin following reunification.

 The building features a modern, largely glazed exterior and was constructed in an essentially postmodern style, though some elements of modernist style are evident.
 The design went through three versions between 1995 and 1997.
 Extensively used colors have their own, precisely defined symbolic effects.
-On the honorary court, which is formed by the line construction and the two office wings, there is the oxidized rust-red Berlin sculpture of the Basque artist Eduardo Chillida, consisting of two abstract crossing hands as a symbol of German reunification, remotely reminding of Henry Moore's Large Two Forms in front of the old Federal Chancellery (Bonn).
+On the honorary court, which is formed by the line construction and the two office wings, there is the oxidized rust-red Berlin sculpture of the Spanish artist Eduardo Chillida, consisting of two abstract crossing hands as a symbol of German reunification, remotely reminding of Henry Moore's Large Two Forms in front of the old Federal Chancellery (Bonn).
 The central wing of the building itself is structured with four columns each with tree planting, in front of the main entrance is a spanning tent roof.
 Flagpoles are lined up in front of the building, where state guests are received with military honors.

 It is considered the world's largest government headquarters, being around eight times the size of the White House in Washington DC.
 With a height of 36 meters, the building is higher than Berlin's "Traufhöhe" [de] of 22 meters.